znob/sql-sports-leagues-lab-nyc-career-ds-102218/README.md

 ### Part 2: `insert.sql`

 Once the tables are created, populate the database with data.
 Feel free to create fictional leagues, teams, and games.
-However, you tables should meet the following requirements.
+However, your tables should meet the following requirements.
 There should be:

 1. 2 leagues
 2. 4 teams total, with 2 teams in each league